kdbinsidebrains/site/_project/03-module.md

 ## Module Content

-One of the most important thing about modules - how to define its structure and content as it has a direct impact on ability to run and scan Q files.
+One of the most important thing about modules - how to define its structure and content as it has a direct impact on the ability to run and scan Q files.

 Even the IDEA has many content types, like 'source', 'tests', 'resources' and so on, for now only 'source' makes sense for KDB module and everything under 'source' is treated as the module root.